The best and cheapest way to send money to Ireland

 Okay, so many of you have probably used PayPal to send money to Ireland and are probably saying “they don’t charge me anything?”

-Well, they have a lot of “hidden fees” which they don’t tell you about, and we suggest you read this article which covers how to avoid them.
+Well, they have a lot of “hidden fees” which they don’t tell you about.

 Starting at 2.5%, PayPal’s exchange rate slices large chunks from your money transfer.

 Sending money from or to Ireland with post offices and airports: